aufau/SaberMod/README.rst

 Red Rover (g_gametype 9)
   It can be described as a FFA gametype with a twist.
 There are two teams, player who gets killed respawns in the opposing team.
-Round ends when one team gets eliminated, but the overall winner is a person who scores most points.
+Round ends when one team gets eliminated, but the match winner is a person who scores most points.

 Clan Arena (g_gametype 10)
-  Player who gets killed is must spectate until the end of the round.
+  Player who dies must spectate until the end of a round.

 Build
 =====